Jason Valdeavilla

 The name Gui carries both personal and cultural meaning.
 Inspired by my family history rooted in care and healing, the practice honours traditions that extend across generations - from my great-grandfather, Gui, to my grandfather, a village healer who prepared herbal remedies and cared for his community through intuition, observation, and presence.

-Pronounced gway, meaning “to return” - within Traditional Chinese Medicine, this idea reflects a return to balance and to the natural movement of Qi - not perfection, but the ongoing relationship between rest, change, and wellbeing.
+Pronounced gway, meaning “to return” - within Traditional Chinese Medicine, this idea reflects a return to balance and to the natural movement of Qi: not perfection, but the ongoing relationship between rest, change, and ease..

-I opened Gui to create a space that feels calm, intentional, and human.
-A place where patients can slow down, feel supported, and reconnect with themselves through thoughtful care rooted in both tradition and modern practice.
+I opened Gui to create a space that feels calm, intentional, and human - where patients can slow down, feel supported, and reconnect through care rooted in both tradition and modern practice.

 As someone shaped by multiple cultures, identities, and lived experiences, creating an affirming and respectful environment is central to the philosophy behind Gui.
 Healing does not happen separately from the systems and experiences we move through — it happens within them.